 • Why should I fight my reckless driving charge?

-• Are reckless driving charges tougher for those under 18?
+• Are reckless driving charges more challenging for those under 18?

 • Can I lose my job if convicted of a reckless driving charge?